 The sale of over 1,000 items marked the end of this family’s era and drew enormous interest from all over the country.
-Locals came to get a souvenir, whilst antique dealers and collectors purchased the finest lots.
+Locals picked up souvenirs, whilst antique dealers and collectors purchased the finest lots.

 A fascinating art collection

-The Peckover archives hold a fascinating collection of art – from amateur Victorian to professional modern.
-There are sketch books and watercolours produced during the mid 19th to early 20th century by the family – Alexandrina, Elizabeth Josephine, Anna Jane and Algernon Peckover.
+The Peckover archives hold a fascinating collection of art, from amateur Victorian to professional modern.
+There are sketch books and watercolours produced during the mid 19th to early 20th century by the family.

 For their social status this was not unusual, but for so many sketches and watercolours to have survived is.
 Each artist had a style of their own, which evolved, particularly in the case of Alexandrina.